jotadwright/babel/experiments/concept-emergence2/README.md

 # Guessing games at scale

-Codebase for the paper 'Decentralised Emergence of Robust and Adaptive Linguistic Conventions in Populations of Autonomous Agents Grounded in Continuous Worlds' by Botoko Ekila et al.
+Codebase for the paper 'Emergent Communication in Continuous Worlds: Self-Organisation of Conceptually Grounded Vocabularies at Scale' by Botoko Ekila et al.

 ## Installation & Dependencies